sandeshbhatjr/energy-prediction/README.md

 What is the SOTA technique for forecasting day-ahead and intraday market prices for electricity in Germany?
 [Live version here!](https://energy-client-dot-energy-predictor.appspot.com/)

+THIS HAS BEEN STAGNANT FOR A WHILE BECAUSE I HAVE BEEN BUSY.
+STARTING THIS SUMMER, I PLAN TO PUT SOME EFFORT BACK INTO THIS PROJECT.

 ## Introduction

 Free electricity markets are governed by a strong supply-demand dynamics.
 The key reason is that electricity can't be stored, so what is generated needs to be used up instantly.
 This makes forecasting demands essential to the business.